-Sickle Cell Awareness Month and Blood Donations
+Sickle Cell and Blood Donation

 Many sickle cell patients receive regular blood transfusions to remove the abnormal sickle cells and replace with normal red cells.